Five Things You Should Know Before Taking a Collagen Supplement

 No. 5 The FDA doesn’t regulate these supplements

 “Because the FDA doesn’t regulate supplements — collagen included — it’s smart to choose one that has been tested by third-party organizations to ensure that the product contains the ingredients listed on the label and nothing else.
-NSF Certified for Sport is an example of one third-party organization that I trust that,” Bearden adds.
+NSF Certified for Sport is an example of one third-party organization that I trust,” Bearden adds.

 To boil it all down, Bearden emphasizes that factors like age, lifestyle and the condition you’re trying to treat will influence whether a collagen supplement will be beneficial to your health.
 Because your body naturally produces collagen, she says nothing is more important than eating a healthy, balanced diet that includes protein-rich foods.